 The future of osteoporosis treatment

 Doctors may use stem cell therapy to treat osteoporosis in the future.
-In 2016, researchers found that injecting a particular kind of stem cell into mice reversed osteoporosis and bone loss in a way that could also benefit humans.
+In 2016,

 Scientists believe that genetic factors strongly determine bone density.
 Researchers are investigating which genes are responsible for bone formation and loss in the hope that this might offer new osteoporosis treatment in the future.